"On This Date in History" Calendar

 1948: Lamphere-Gardner VENONA Collaboration Began.

 19 October 1948: Robert Lamphere, FBI, began collaboration with cryptanalyst Meredith Gardner on VENONA-related material.
 The two worked closely together and were able to catch several Soviet spies.
-Learn more about VENONA via the NSA website.
+Learn more about VENONA via the NSA website - see link at end of this article.
 Pictured here: Lamphere Top image, Gardner Bottom image.

 "His largest contribution was in using deciphered Soviet cables to build espionage cases.
 After Mr. Hoover received an anonymous letter in 1943 reporting espionage by Soviet agents, analysts were assigned to break the Soviet code.
 In October 1948, Mr. Lamphere joined the project full time.
 He worked with Meredith Knox Gardner of the Army Security Agency, a brilliant linguist who spoke six or seven languages, including Sanskrit.